 2-Clean Pizza Stone

-If you haven’t used the stone before, it is a good thing to clean it using a wet cloth.
+If you haven’t used the stone before, cleaning it using a wet cloth is a good thing.
 Don’t soak this tool in water, as the porousness of the material will absorb the water and may lead to cracking.
 Plus, avoid using any soap to prevent your pizza from tasting weird.

 3-Place Pizza Stone in the Oven